 The most effective treatment for any allergy is simply to avoid the allergen.
 Air conditioner filters remove 99% of airborne pollen.
 Facemasks, similar to those worn by surgeons, also can greatly reduce the amount of allergen inhaled while outdoors.
 For some people, wearing a mask provides enough protection when doing yard work.
 For others, masks and other precautions are not enough.
 They need medication to control their symptoms.

-The other major effective drug therapy for allergic rhinitis, particularly stuffiness, is nasal steroids.
-These medications relieve symptoms because they counteract the inflammation caused by the allergic reaction.
+The other major effective drug therapy for allergic rhinitis, especially stuffiness, is nasal steroids.
+These medications relieve symptoms because they reduce the inflammation (swelling) caused by the allergic reaction.
 Prescription nasal steroids include such drugs as fluticasone (Flonase®), mometasone (Nasonex®), budesonide (Rhinocort®), and others.
+Various nasal steroids have become available over the counter, also.

 Decongestants such as phenylephrine (Neo-Synephrine®, et al.) and pseudoephedrine (Sudafed®, et al.) can help to unblock nasal passages and improve breathing.
-These drugs, however, work only for a few days because they eventually become counterproductive and actually begin to make congestion worse.
-They can also be associated with adverse side effects including rise in blood pressure.
-Therefore, these are not recommended for patients who have elevated blood pressure.
-Do not use decongestants to treat any allergic reaction that persists for more than a few days.
+They can also be associated with harmful side effects, including a rise in blood pressure.
+Therefore, these are not recommended for patients who have higher blood pressure.
 Afrin® is an over-the-counter decongestant spray (not a nasal steroid) that can clear your nose temporarily.
 It is very addictive, and should not be used for more than three days in a row.

 What is immunotherapy?

-Allergen immunotherapy, commonly known as allergy shots, is a technique designed to increase your tolerance to the substances that cause allergy symptoms.
+Subcutaneous immunotherapy, also known as allergy shots, is a technique designed to increase your tolerance to the substances that cause allergy symptoms.
 It makes you less sensitive to your allergens, allowing you to tolerate the offending agents.
-Physicians usually recommend it for people who either do not get good results with medications or do not tolerate them.
+Doctors usually recommend it for people who either do not get good results with medications or do not tolerate them.

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.